swagatobhaskar/notes-app-fullstack/README.md

 # Full-Stack Notes App
 Made with **FastAPI v0.115.12** and **Next.js v15.3.2**, with **Tiptap v2.12.0** Rich Text Editor.

+Run FastAPI in production with Uvicorn: `uvicorn app.main:app --host 0.0.0.0 --port 80` Use a different port, such as, 80001m or use `sudo`, if you get the following error:
+> INFO:     Started server process [63149] <br/>
+> INFO:     Waiting for application startup. <br/>
+> INFO:     Application startup complete. <br/>
+> ERROR:    [Errno 13] error while attempting to bind on address ('0.0.0.0', 80): permission denied <br/>
+> INFO:     Waiting for application shutdown. <br/>
+> INFO:     Application shutdown complete.

 ### API Documentation at: `http://127.0.0.1:8000/docs`
 ### Next.js home page: `http://127.0.0.1:3000`